 THE MEDICAL PROTECTION PRESS OFFICE IS COMMITTED TO DELIVERING THE HIGHEST QUALITY SERVICE, AND GUIDING YOU THROUGH ALL STAGES OF MEDIA ATTENTION

-WHAT DETAILS SHOULD YOU FIND OUT IF YOU ARE CONTACTED?
+WHAT DETAILS SHOULD YOU FIND OUT?

 - The journalist's name

-- The name of the publication/ programme
+- The name of the publication or programme

 - Exactly what they are seeking comment on

 - Their deadline

 - Their contact details phone numbers and email address.

 TOP TIPS